Two A4 (Not a) Lost Cat posters are free but there is a charge to cover postage and packing.

 How do I know if there is a poster already in my area?/Can I put up another in an area that already has one?

 You can see where posters have already been posted and where they’re on their way to via the map/list above.
-The world is a big place and whilst I’m keen to prioritise new places over existing places more than one poster can exist in a town/city.
+The world is a big place and there can never be too many (not a) Lost Cat posters in one area.

 What if somebody takes the poster?